Gerard Manley Hopkins: Early life and family

 Gerard Manley Hopkins was born in Stratford, Essex (now in Greater London), as the eldest of probably nine children to Manley and Catherine Hopkins, née Smith.
 He was christened at the Anglican church of St John's, Stratford.
 His father founded a marine insurance firm and at one time served as Hawaiian consul-general in London.
 He was also for a time churchwarden at St John-at-Hampstead.
 His grandfather was the physician John Simm Smith, a university colleague of John Keats, and close friend of the eccentric philanthropist Ann Thwaytes.
-One of his uncles was Charles Gordon Hopkins, a politician of the Hawaiian Kingdom.
+One of his uncles was Charles Gordon Hopkins, a politician of the Hawaiian Kingdom, and he was a first cousin of the writer, historian and suffragette Isabel Giberne Sieveking.

 As a poet, Hopkins's father published works including A Philosopher's Stone and Other Poems (1843), Pietas Metrica (1849), and Spicelegium Poeticum, A Gathering of Verses by Manley Hopkins (1892).
 He reviewed poetry for The Times and wrote one novel.
 Catherine (Smith) Hopkins was the daughter of a London physician, particularly fond of music and of reading, especially German philosophy, literature and the novels of Dickens.
 Both parents were deeply religious high-church Anglicans.
 Catherine's sister, Maria Smith Giberne, taught her nephew Gerard to sketch.
 The interest was supported by his uncle, Edward Smith, his great-uncle Richard James Lane, a professional artist, and other family members.
 Hopkins's initial ambition was to be a painter – he would continue to sketch throughout his life and was inspired as an adult by the work of John Ruskin and the Pre-Raphaelites.